Bhaag Bakool Bhaag: Plot

 The sitcom is about Bakool who lives two lives.
-One in a Rural avatar and other in Urban.
-What has got him in trouble is he has two wives in his two lives.
+One in a Rural area and other in an Urban area.
+What has got him in trouble is that he has two wives in his two lives.
 Soon, there is a leap of one month and it is shown that both Jigna and Sheena (Bakool's wives) are pregnant with his children.
 Kokila and Ranjeet are overjoyed.
 Eventually, everything is revealed in front of everyone and all the characters realize that Bakul was a victim of circumstances and not a fraudster.
 The show culminates with Bakool feeding both his wives, thereby helping them in completing the rituals of their respective fasts, and both the parties accepting Bakool.